JeffDeCola/my-go-examples/basic-syntax/interfaces/area-shapes-interfaces-ptrs/README.md

-# shapes-package
+# area-shapes-interfaces-ptrs

-_Using an interface to calculate the area and perimeter of a rectangle, circle and triangle via a shapes package._
+_Using an interface to calculate the area of a rectangle and circle by passing pointers._

 Other examples using,